Introduction

 from machinable import get

-# if an component with this configuration exists, it
+# If a run with this exact configuration already exists, it is reloaded.

 experiment = get("montecarlo", {"samples": 150})

-# Executes the component unless it's already been computed
+# Compute it unless it has already been computed (content-addressed).

 experiment.launch()